TariqAHassan/PartyParrot/README.md

 # :triplets_parrot::witness_protection_parrot::confused_parrot::confused_parrot::conga_parrot: :deal_with_it_parrot::conga_parrot::popcorn_parrot::confused_parrot::chill_parrot:!
 ```

-We can use `copy=True` to copy the output to out clipboard, so we can simply
+We can use `copy=True` to copy the output to our clipboard, so we can simply
 paste the output with `Command + V` on Mac or `Control + V` on Windows.

 ### From Parrot: